-Abstract Submission - opening soon
+Abstract Submission - open

 Authors or organisations interested in submitting a paper or presenting a workshop at the 8th Making Cities Liveable Conference are invited to submit an abstract of no more than 300 words.

 All proposals will be reviewed by the program committee.
 Presentations will be selected to provide a program that offers a comprehensive and diverse treatment of issues related to the conference theme.
 Authors will be notified by e-mail of the outcome of their abstract submission.

 Note: Presenting authors for Oral, Poster and Workshop presentations are required to register for the conference and pay.
 A discounted is offered on the full registration fee for all presenters.

 Abstracts open: November 2014

 Notification to Authors: Monday 16th March 2015

 Draft Program available: Monday 30th March 2015

 Full Papers for Peer Review: Monday 1st June 2015